mehwaffle10/Waffle_Balance/README.md

 - Decreased drag multiplier in water from 5 to 1.5
 - Can no longer be harvested mid-air
 - Always ignite when hitting a static burning blob
-- Collide with enemy trampolines
+- Hit but don't bounce on enemy trampolines
 - No longer collide with friendly bridges

 ### Water Arrows
 - Cost 25 coins for 1 instead of 15
-- Collide with enemy trampolines
+- Hit but don't bounce on enemy trampolines

 ### Fire Arrows
 - Cost 50 coins for 2 instead of 30
 - Always flare even if not on flammable surface
 - Ignite instantly on contact
 - Added animation and sound for instant feedback
-- Collide with enemy trampolines
+- Hit but don't bounce on enemy trampolines
 - Fire arrow flares don't do an extra half heart to things they ignite
 	- Direct arrow hits still do full damage plus burn damage

 ### Bomb Arrows
 - Cost 75 coins for 1 instead of 50
-- Collide with enemy trampolines
+- Hit but don't bounce on enemy trampolines

 ## KNIGHT SHOP